 Changes in eye pressure don’t usually cause any symptoms, so it’s especially important for glaucoma suspects to have their pressure levels measured regularly — the key to catching any changes before the optic nerve is damaged.

 Some peoples’ optic nerves can withstand higher pressure without ever receiving damage, according to Dr. Charles Slonim, an ophthalmologist and professor at the University of South Florida.

 “If there are no other signs of glaucoma, then high pressures can be followed and simply observed,” Slonim says.
 “Most docs will, however, treat a pressure greater than 30 mm Hg.”

-Treating eye pressure means bringing it back down to within the normal range and keeping it there long term to minimize the risk of visual effects.
+Treating eye pressure means bringing it back down to within the normal range and keeping it there long term to minimize the risk of optic nerve damage and vision loss.

 SEE RELATED: Ocular hypertension: 5 causes of high eye pressure

 Elevated eye pressure is usually reduced and controlled with glaucoma eye drops.
 There are many types of eye drops that can reduce glaucoma eye pressure.